How do I Qualify for SMC(t) Benefits?

 Read More

-Special Monthly Compensation Due To TBI
+What Is Special Monthly Compensation Due to TBI?

 Read More

-Special Monthly Compensation
+Special Monthly Compensation for Traumatic Brain Injuries

-Special Monthly Compensation for Traumatic Brain Injuries The 2010 Veterans Benefit Act authorized Special Monthly Compensation for Traumatic Brain Injuries (SMCt).
+The 2010 Veterans Benefits Act authorized Special Monthly Compensation for Traumatic Brain Injuries (SMCt).
 These changes may affect many former service members who struggle with various forms of TBIs.
 In June 2018, the Veterans Administration finally issued a rule implementing that Congressional directive.
 SMCt is one of the newest programs available.
-As outlined below, Congress ordered these changes, at least in part, because of the large number of Iraq and Afghanistan veterans who sustained TBIs during their tours of duty in Southwest Asia.
-As of January 2019, the SMCt rate is $8,510.79, which…
+As outlined below, Congress […]

 Read More

-Special Monthly Compensation Category R

 What is Special Monthly Compensation Category R?

 You may already know of Special Monthly Compensation Category R from another label.
-Category R is also known as "Aid and Attendance" under Special Monthly Compensation (SMC).
+Category R is also known as “Aid and Attendance” under Special Monthly Compensation (SMC).
 Veterans who qualify for SMC under Category O can receive Category R benefits.
-Also veterans who qualify for SMC under Categories N ½ and K together may receive benefits.
-And Category R can be given to veterans who require the help of another person (aid and attendance) every day.
-You can only qualify for Category R if you require the help of another person every day…
+Also veterans who qualify for SMC under Categories N ½ and K together may receive […]

 Read More